Lightbulb8448/elzzup/README.md

-I suck at finding names, so it's 'puzzle' backwards

-play the game at https://lightbulb8448.github.io/elzzup
+play the game at https://lightbulb8448.github.io/puzzle-game